bradym05/VoldexCodeTest-Repository/README.md

 -Renamed buildings and pads. <br />
 -Centered tycoon. <br />

+-Contains a list of settings which can be modified and read by players. <br />
+-Connects to remote event and function allowing players to set and read certain data. <br />
+-Yields player data if not loaded using CustomSignal to prevent errors. <br />
+-Ensures that only accessible data is read and written to. <br />

 TycoonClass: <br />

 -Creates tycoon and moves to the first available slot<br />